-When developing material accounting estimates, the Group considers the possible impact of climate change and related government policies and regulations, the economic environment implications of the military conflict between Russia, Ukraine and Red Sea, related international sanctions, inflation and interest rate fluctuations and volatility in energy markets when making its critical estimates on the cash flow projection, growth rates, discount rates, profitabilities and other relevant material estimates.
+When developing material accounting estimates, the Group considers the possible impact of climate change and related government policies and regulations, inflation and interest rate fluctuations and volatility in energy markets when making its critical estimates on the cash flow projection, growth rates, discount rates, profitability and other relevant material estimates.
 The estimates and underlying assumptions are reviewed on an ongoing basis.